dominsights/my-msw-swr-app/README.md

-Sample project with configuration to make msw work together with swr
+Sample project with configuration to make msw, and swr work with jest.

 Run tests with